VictorRibeiroLima/advent-of-code-2023/README.md

 This is my first year participating in the Advent of Code, and I'm excited to see how far I can get!

+I'm not doing this for getting the best time or anything (Python is probably the best language for that), but rather to have fun.

 ## Solutions

+Those are the solutions I've used to get the answers for the challenges.

 | Day | Part 1 | Part 2 |
 | --- | ------ | ------ |